sam3201/ANN-PredPreySim/README.md

-complete? - depends on your graphics driver/card. graphics might/might not update the moving of the preds/preys/food
+working? - depends on your graphics driver/card. graphics might/might not update the moving of the preds/preys/food

 # PredPreySim
 Predator Prey and Food Simulation